 Design-Build (DB) is a qualification-based selection (QBS), in which both the design and construction services for a project are procured at the same time following the QBS and pursuant to statute, the contract is awarded either to the lowest responsible bidder or by best value to a single entity known as the design-builder or design-build contractor.
-In contrast to Design-Build, DB relies on a single point of responsibility contract and is used to minimize risks for the project owner and to shorten the delivery schedule by overlapping the design phase and construction phase of a project.
+In contrast to Design-Bid-Build, DB relies on a single point of responsibility contract and is used to minimize risks for the project owner and to shorten the delivery schedule by overlapping the design phase and construction phase of a project.

-(1) Chapter 4 (commencing with Section 22160) of the Public Contract Code provides the general authority for DB procurement by local agencies.
+- (1) Chapter 4 (commencing with Section 22160) of the Public Contract Code provides the general authority for DB procurement by local agencies.
 With Board of Supervisors approval, the County may use DB contracts for public works projects in excess of \$1,000,000, except for projects on the state highway system, and may award such contracts either to the lowest responsible bidder or by best value.
-Best value means a value determined by objective criteria related to price, features, functions, and life-cycle costs.

-- (2) Section 22161(g)(1) defines "project" for the purposes of DB procurement as the construction of a building or buildings and improvements directly related to the construction of a building or buildings, county sanitation wastewater treatment facilities, and park and recreational facilities, but does not include the construction of other infrastructure, including, but not limited to, streets and highways, public rail transit, or water resources facilities and infrastructure.
-For a county that operates wastewater facilities, solid waste management facilities, or water recycling facilities, "project" also includes those facilities. - (3) Section 22169 provides that the statutes authorizing DB contracting are repealed as of January 1, 2025. - (4) Design Build authority is limited to vertical projects.
+Best value means a value determined by objective criteria related to price, features, functions, and life- cycle costs. - (2) Section 22161(g)(1) defines "project" for the purposes of DB procurement as the construction of a building or buildings and improvements directly related to the construction of a buildings, county sanitation wastewater treatment facilities, and park and recreational facilities, but does not include the construction of other infrastructure, including, but not limited to, streets and highways, public rail transit, or water resources facilities and infrastructure.
+For a county that operates wastewater facilities, solid waste management facilities, or water recycling facilities, "project" also includes those facilities.